theRealMarkCastillo/memory_graph/docs/ARCHITECTURE.md

 ## 1. System Overview

-MemoryGraph is a single-node (initially), embedded or server-based database written in Rust.
+MemoryGraph is a single-node (initially), embedded or server-based memory engine written in Rust.
 It is designed for read-heavy, write-moderate workloads typical of AI agents (10:1 read:write ratio).

 ### Core Components